Latest News & Press Releases

 Since the beginning of the year, MacDowell Downtown and MacDowell in the Schools have combined to connect 35 MacDowell Fellows with nearly 1,200 students and members of the community.

-“People love to hear about the ideas behind the works of art and what artists are thinking about,” says MacDowell Colony Executive Director Cheryl A. Young.
+“People love to hear about the ideas behind the works of art and what artists are thinking about,” says MacDowell Executive Director Cheryl A. Young.
 “Making it possible to meet the artists and hear about what goes into making art helps increase appreciation for the artwork and the value of what artists do on a daily basis.
 That’s a plus for everybody.”

-Peterborough town librarians have been generously supporting MacDowell Fellows for more than a century, and just about 14 years ago, the Colony began asking writers, filmmakers, and composers – who have been donating books, records, and films to The MacDowell Colony library since the beginning – to include an extra copy for the stacks of the nation’s oldest publicly funded library.
+Peterborough town librarians have been generously supporting MacDowell Fellows for more than a century, and just about 14 years ago, the Colony began asking writers, filmmakers, and composers – who have been donating books, records, and films to the MacDowell library since the beginning – to include an extra copy for the stacks of the nation’s oldest publicly funded library.
 As a result, more than 900 books, CDs, and videos have been donated since the program’s inception in 2001.